How child labour affects children around the world

 Many children work in agriculture, construction and other hazardous jobs

-Of the 152 million children working, 73 million are in hazardous jobs.
+Of the 160 million children in child labour, 79 million are in hazardous jobs.
 Agriculture, construction and manufacturing are some of the main industries employing children.
 In these industries children can be exposed to toxic chemicals, expected to operate dangerous machinery, and expected to work long hours and risk abuse.

 “In my life, I am happiest when I go to school, and see my classmates having fun,” said Phhuong, from Cambodia who dropped out of school in Grade 6 to help her younger brother continue his education.